 What Does the DNA Testing Process Look Like?

-The process of establishing paternity through DNA testing in Florida is straightforward and is designed to be minimally invasive.
-The most common method used is buccal swab testing, which involves taking a sample from the inside of the cheek.
+The process of establishing paternity through DNA testing in Florida is straightforward and minimally invasive.
+A child support attorney in South Florida can guide you through the process, which most commonly uses buccal swab testing to collect a DNA sample from the inside of the cheek.

 Breakdown of the DNA Testing Timeline:

-• Court Order or Agreement: In cases where paternity is in dispute, the court will issue an order for DNA testing, or the parents may voluntarily agree to undergo testing.
+• Court Order or Agreement: In cases where paternity is in dispute, the court will issue an order for DNA testing, or the parents may voluntarily agree to undergo testing, often with guidance from a paternity test lawyer.

 • Appointment Scheduling: Once the test has been ordered or agreed upon, an appointment is scheduled for both the child and the alleged father.
-It is common for the mother to be tested as well, as her genetic sample can help increase the accuracy of the results.
+It is common for the mother to be tested as well, as her genetic sample can help increase the accuracy of the results in Florida DNA testing matters.

 • Laboratory Analysis: The collected samples are sent to a laboratory for analysis.
 The DNA is extracted from the cells, and specific genetic markers are compared between the child and the alleged father.
 This comparison can determine with 99.9% accuracy whether the alleged father is biologically related to the child.